The 9 best cycle routes in Wales

 This trail cuts through the heart of the famous Brecon Beacons National Park, and you’ll also get some glorious views of Skirrid Mountain and the Sugar Loaf.

-Eagle-eyed riders with a penchant for Welsh history can discover remains from the industrial age here, too.
-Mining and quarrying ruins and historic railway structures lie in tranquillity among the natural wildlife.
+Eagle-eyed riders with a penchant for Welsh history can also discover remains from the industrial age here.
+Mining and quarrying ruins and historic railway structures lie in tranquility among the natural wildlife.

 3. Elan Valley Trail